Sunmathi-A77/House_Price_Prediction/README.md

-# House Price Prediction
+# 🏠 House Price Prediction Project

 ## Project Overview

-The goal of this project is to predict house prices based on features such as area, number of bedrooms, and number of bathrooms.
-We use Multiple Linear Regression to model the relationship between these features and the house price.
+TThis project predicts house prices based on features such as area, bedrooms, bathrooms, stories, parking, and other amenities.
+A Multiple Linear Regression model is trained on the dataset after preprocessing, handling skewness, outliers, and encoding categorical variables.

 ## Dataset